quixdb/squash/plugins/lzham/lzham.md

   Huffman table update rate to maximum frequency, which is costly for the decompressor)."

+### Encoder and Decoder ###

+If non-default values for these options are used when compressing, the same values *must* be passed to the decompressing or decompression will fail.

+- **dict-size-log2** — (int, 15-29, default 24): dictionary size.
+  Larger values mean better compression but higher memory usage.
+  Maximum value 32-bit architectures is 26.
+- **update-rate** — (int, 2-20, default 8): controls tradeoff between
+  ratio and decompression throughput.
+Higher values yield faster operation but lower ratio.
+- **update-interval** — (int, 12-128, default 64): max interval
+  between table updates.
+Larger values correspond to faster decode with a lower compression ratio.

 ## License ##

 The lzham plugin and LZHAM are both licensed under the [MIT